Note

 }

-This same workspace can be used for the Application Insights resource defined later.
+You can use the same workspace for the Application Insights resource defined later.
 For more information, including how to work with these logs, see Monitoring Azure Storage.

 Create Application Insights

-In this example section, the Application Insights resource is defined with the type Microsoft.Insights/components
+In this example section, define the Application Insights resource with the type Microsoft.Insights/components and the kind web:

 resource applicationInsight 'Microsoft.Insights/components@2020-02-02' = {